Lacquer Or Polyurethane For Tabletop?

 Which Finish To Use On a Tabletop

 Tabletops are likely to be exposed to high heat.
-Hot serving platters and casserole dishes, as well as the dinner plates the meals will be eaten from, and a hot cup of coffee or tea, are the most common sources of that heat.
+Hot serving platters, casserole dishes, the dinner plates from which the meals will be eaten, and a hot cup of coffee or tea are the most common sources of that heat.

 If precautions are not taken, and a water-based poly is the tabletop’s finish, the heat will cause damage to that finish.
 Placemats, trivets, and coasters are essential for the protection of the tabletop.

-Bookshelves, bookcases, and desks are less likely to include heat sources as a dining room table would.
-That water-based poly will be a better choice for those projects.
+Bookshelves, bookcases, and desks are less likely to include heat sources than a dining room table would.
+Water-based poly will be a better choice for those projects.

 As for lacquer finishes, we have a higher tolerance for heat with its use.
 A clear lacquer has been shown to tolerate intermittent temperatures of up to 900 degrees Celsius and 800 degrees of continuous heat.
 This is a much higher tolerance than that of polyurethane.